Collaboration and Interaction for Action

 Controlling and managing international borders in the 21st Century continues to challenge the border control and immigration agencies around the world.
 It is generally agreed that in a globalised world borders should be as open as possible, but threats continue to remain in ever evolving circumstances and situations.

 Advancements in technology are assisting in the battle to maintain safe and secure international travel.
 The border security professional still remains the front line against these threats.

 The World Border Security Congress is a high level 3 day event that will discuss and debate current and future policies, implementation issues and challenges as well as new and developing technologies that contribute towards safe and secure border and migration management.

 We need to continue the discussion, collaboration and intelligence sharing.

-The World Border Security Congress, supported by the Organization for Security & Co-operation in Europe (OSCE), International Security Industry Organisation, National Security & Resilience Consortium and International Association of CIP Professionals, is the premier multi-jurisdictional transnational platform where the border protection, management and security industry policy-makers and practitioners convene annually to discuss the international challenges faced in protecting borders.
+The World Border Security Congress, supported by the Ministry of Interior of Morocco, Organization for Security & Co-operation in Europe (OSCE), International Security Industry Organisation, National Security & Resilience Consortium and International Association of CIP Professionals, is the premier multi-jurisdictional transnational platform where the border protection, management and security industry policy-makers and practitioners convene annually to discuss the international challenges faced in protecting borders.